abtieku/Pewlett-Hackard-Analysis/README.md

 I queried the existing tables and created a new table filtered by current employees whose birth dates are in 1965, or those who are about 55 years old.

 - There were 1549 total employees who are eligible to participate in a mentorship program.
+There are not enough to mentor the next generation of employees coming in.

 - Of the total, there were 748 Engineers of some type.